ciresiemanym/platform-documentation/docs/vlmd/vlmd_submission.md

 ![](../img/submit_dd_req_access_button.png)

-### Step 3: Complete the Data Dictionary Submission Request Form
+### Complete the Data Dictionary Submission Request Form

 - The field `Study Name - Grant Number` will already be filled in.
 - You will need to provide your name, your email address, institutional